Deciphering Solar Magnetic Activity: The (Solar) Hale Cycle Terminator of 2021: Observations Analysis

 Like the analysis of M2019 these activity proxies exhibit a different behavior before and after the terminator.
 In the radiative proxies spanning the chromosphere and corona (panels B through D) we see a step-like uptick and increase in the rotational minima following the terminator.
 The GOES X-Ray luminosity experiences a half order of magnitude step upward \citep[e.g.,][]{2005MmSAI..76.1034S, 2009AdSpR..43..756S} and the CRF starts to fall off dramatically because the increase in the sun's global-scale magnetic field reduces the number of cosmic rays bathing the Earth.
 Comparing these panels to that on the left, the longitudinal variation of the equatorial region, we can track some of the features that we have discussed above as they appear in the proxies.
 The shaded area in the left hand panel covers January 2020 to the present timeframe---same as the proxy panels on the right.
 We readily see the November 2020 failed SC25 start and the ramp in activity created by the May-June 2021 longitudinal false start before SC25 really takes off in mid-December 2021 as the terminator finally takes place at many equatorial longitudes.

-To recap, the BP density exhibits an order of magnitude drop at, and around, the Sun's equator around December 13th, 2021.
-The set of proxies explored in M2019 exhibit the same step-like behavior as the magnetic activity of SC25 begins to blossom, they did in February 2011 for SC24.
+To recap, the BP density exhibits a very rapid factor of two magnitude drop at, and around, the Sun's equator around December 13th, 2021.
+The set of proxies explored in M2019 exhibit the same step-like behavior, with the BP density dropping from approximately 2 to 1~BP/Day/Degree, as the magnetic activity of SC25 begins to bloom at mid-latitudes over only a few solar rotations, as it did in February 2011 for SC2.
 In the following section we will now use the December 2021 value for the Hale Cycle terminator to revise the SC25 amplitude forecast presented by \cite{2020SoPh..295..163M}.